MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

           discussed how the team can prioritize accessibility when seeking to win clients and projects.
 The goal was to sell accessibility as a new pillar in all our offerings rather than an optional service."
-  - type: fullwidth
+  - type: fifty_fifty
     background: Blank
+    left_side:
       content_options:
+        - type: CaptionImg
+          image: img/bid.png
+          caption: REMOVE this as required
+    right_side:
+      content_options:
         - type: heading3
           heading03: The bid
-      - type: fullwidth-img
-        image: img/mentorship.jpg
         - type: generic_content
           generic_content: >-
             N﻿ow that our team, Management, and Sales were unified in a strategy we reviewed the bid requirements.
 The client needed time and cost estimates, as well as an action plan outlined.
 We were not given access to code samples, but did have access to the public website.
             The following was considered within the bid:

             * explanation of remediation level recommended

             * branding color considerations with plans to remediate while keeping identity intact if issues are found

             * third-party component remediation plan and recommendations for easy, accessible solutions if issues are found

             * cost as an agile solution to begin remediation in phases during testing process

             * client priority and access to dedicated UX and accessibility experts for questions

             * plan for continued monitoring

             * plan for client education to prevent accessibility issues from being reintroduced
 team: National UX Manager, Software Engineers, UX Designers
 ---